 Mining and timber harvesting on the same area

 We may develop a timber harvest plan that overlaps your mineral claim.
-If this happens, we'll contact you before issuing a permit for harvesting.
-We'll ask you for details about any timber on your claim that you need for mining operations.
+If this happens, we will contact you before issuing a permit for harvesting and ask you for details about any timber on your claim that you need for mining operations.